Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 Minor Cuts:

-• Apply direct pressure with gauze for 3–5 minutes
+• Apply direct pressure with gauze for 3–5 minutes without lifting to check

 Severe Bleeding:

-• Apply immediate pressure
+• Apply immediate firm pressure and maintain it

 Poisoning: Acting Fast